abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 The architecture for this lab involves the following key components:

-- **Azure Stack HCI:** The primary infrastructure service providing a hyper-converged environment that integrates with Azure.
+- **Azure Local:** The primary infrastructure service providing a hyper-converged environment that integrates with Azure.
 - **Azure Backup:** A service that provides backup and disaster recovery capabilities for on-premises and cloud-based resources.
-- **Azure Kubernetes Service (AKS):** A managed container orchestration service that can run on Azure Stack HCI for deploying and managing containerized applications.
+- **Azure Kubernetes Service (AKS):** A managed container orchestration service that can run on Azure Local for deploying and managing containerized applications.
-- **Azure Monitor:** A service for monitoring application performance and infrastructure health, offering insights into the operation of Azure Stack HCI environments.
+- **Azure Monitor:** A service for monitoring application performance and infrastructure health, offering insights into the operation of Azure Local environments.
 - **Azure Site Recovery:** A disaster recovery service that can be used to replicate on-premises workloads to Azure for business continuity.
-- **Windows Server:** The underlying operating system that runs Azure Stack HCI, providing the necessary virtualization capabilities.
+- **Windows Server:** The underlying operating system that runs Azure Local, providing the necessary virtualization capabilities.
-- **Hyper-V:** The virtualization technology used in Azure Stack HCI to host virtual machines.
+- **Hyper-V:** The virtualization technology used in Azure Local to host virtual machines.
-- **Windows Admin Center:** A management tool for configuring and monitoring the Azure Stack HCI cluster and its resources.
+- **Windows Admin Center:** A management tool for configuring and monitoring the Azure Local cluster and its resources.

 ## Getting Started with the Lab

-Welcome to your Hybrid Cloud Solution - Azure Stack HCI Workshop!
+Welcome to your Hybrid Cloud Solution - Azure Local Workshop!
 We've prepared a seamless environment for you to explore and learn about Azure services.
 Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment